Japan Market Entry: Back Office Considerations for Companies Entering Japan

 Upon approval, you receive a certificate of registration and a corporate number (hojin bango), which is a 13-digit identifier used across administrative processes.

-Corporate Seal (Hanko) Requirements
+Corporate Seal (Hanko) and Registered Office

 Corporate seals surprise many foreign companies but remain critical in Japanese business operations.
 Unlike Western reliance on signatures, Japan uses seal impressions to authenticate documents.